lorenzolanglois/VMF-Optimizer-nds/README.md

 # VMF Optimizer
-Program to compress Valve Map Files (VMF) for archival purposes.
-Compatible with any Source Engine game.
+Program to compress Valve Map Files (VMF) to make it optimized enough for nds roms.
+Supposedly compatible with any Source Engine game.

 # How it works
 The program will remove parameters that have default values.
 When the modified file is opened, Hammer will fill the missing parameters with default values; nothing changes, hence lossless optimization.